- How do the responsibilities of working with students with disabilities of Higher Education institutions differ from those of high schools?

 A student meeting the essential requirements for admission to Texas A&M University will not be denied admission solely on the basis of disability.

-There is no charge for receiving accommodations from Disability Services.
+There is no charge for receiving accommodations from Disability Resources.